Spending money

 • For all other roles, we currently recommend a Macbook Air with an Apple Silicon (M2) processor and 16GB of RAM.

 These are just general guidelines - the most important thing is that you select the model that is appropriate for your needs.
-If your requirements are different to the guidelines above please just ask Charles.
+If your requirements are different to the guidelines above please just ask Fraser.

 Apple offer multiple screen sizes.
 The larger screen sizes (15 inches +), are disproportionately more expensive.
 These make sense if you do a ton of work in coworking spaces or cafés where you do not have a second screen.
 If you are realistically going to do most of your work at home, it is more rational to pick a smaller laptop size, and to get a large (27 inch) monitor.